adklu/ArpConnector/README.md

 - autoconnect features: Add ArpConnector to the autostart programs (e.g. from usr/local/bin), ArpConnector starts qmidiarp ready to play in alsa mode (qmidiarp -a) and connects all required alsa midi connections (Keyboard, midi clock, qmidiarp)

-- please set the clock of qmidiarp to 'midi input' to start and stop qmidiarp via midi controller
+- set the clock of qmidiarp to 'midi input' to start and stop qmidiarp via midi controller

-- please restart ArpConnector after saving changes (e.g. changing the path of the qmidiarp file).
+- restart ArpConnector after saving the changes (e.g. changing the path of the qmidiarp file).

 - required: libasound2-dev, (gnome-terminal)